Adonis Gay Holiday

 Optional Activities: Hike to Mt Eden, jump from the Skytower (or just enjoy the viewing deck), sail an America's Cup yacht, visit the Auckland Museum, explore the Hobbiton movie set tour...

 Rotorua is home to a large percentage of Maori people and makes for a great place to experience the rich culture of the indigenous people of the region.
-Combine this with a dip in the natural hot springs, a ride in a locally-invented Zorb (for those with a strong stomach), or a visit to the Lord of the Rings movie set at Hobbiton, or a "black water rafting" adventure to make the most of your Rotorua experience!
+Combine this with a dip in the natural hot springs, a ride in a locally-invented Zorb (for those with a strong stomach), or a "black water rafting" adventure to make the most of your Rotorua experience!

-On our first morning here we'll spend a couple hours with a local guide who will take us through the city streets giving us great background on the city and country overall.
-We'll also ensure there's plenty of time to check out the world renowned Te Papa museum, head up the cable car to the hilltop suburb of Kelburn, or enjoy the local cafes - and there are plenty!
+Once in Wellington we'll ensure there's plenty of time to check out the world renowned Te Papa museum, head up the cable car to the hilltop suburb of Kelburn, or enjoy the local cafes - and there are plenty!

 Optional activities: Te Papa Museum, gay nightlife, underground market, cable car to Kelburn lookout, parliament buildings...